Working Towards a Whole Self

 Meet Kim Alscher, MA, RCC

-As a highly sensitive therapist, I offer a warm, attuned presence and a deep capacity to notice the subtleties of a client’s emotional world.
-Clients often share that this allows them to feel genuinely seen, understood, and safe enough to explore vulnerable parts of their experience.
+As a highly sensitive therapist, I offer a warm, attuned presence and a deep capacity to notice the subtle emotions, patterns, and needs that may be difficult to identify or express.
+Clients often share that this allows them to feel genuinely known in our work together, and safe enough to explore the more vulnerable parts of their experience.

 I also bring lived experience into my work.
-Many of the areas I specialize in, I have chosen because I have been well-acquainted with them personally, and have devoted my life to learning and practicing the very things I encourage in my clients.
+Many of the areas I specialize in are ones I have known personally, shaping a lifelong commitment to learning and practicing the very things I encourage in my clients.

 My approach